 Use of three German-owned facilities and ramp space within Holloman AFB would be required for the F-16 interim relocation and would require a lease agreement with the German government.
 On October 11, 2016, the German government officially approved the U.S. Air Force to use three "Tornado" shelters (hangarettes) in 2017.
 Two hangarettes (Facilities 21296 and 21297) would be available in June 2017, while the third hangarette (Facility 285) would be available in November 2017.
 Each hangarette has space for six F-16s (18 total).
 These 18 spaces plus 27 open apron parking spaces being made available by the GAF would allow for parking of 45 F-16s.
-Negotiations are ongoing and anticipated to be completed prior to May 2017 to define the parking, taxiing, and maintenance procedures to ensure the F-16 maintenance operations do not interrupt the GAF operations.
+Negotiations were completed in May 2017 to define the parking, taxiing, and maintenance procedures to ensure the F-16 maintenance operations do not interrupt the GAF operations.
 All GAF aircraft and personnel are scheduled to depart Holloman AFB no later than December 2019.